beegee-tokyo/SX126x-Arduino/README.md

 For now the library is tested with an [eByte E22-900M22S](http://www.ebyte.com/en/product-view-news.aspx?id=437) module connected to an ESP32 and an [Insight SIP ISP4520](https://www.insightsip.com/products/combo-smart-modules/isp4520) which combines a Nordic nRF52832 and a Semtech SX1262 in one module

 __**Check out the example provided with this library to learn the basic functions.**__

+Especially for the deep sleep support on the ESP32 check out the example DeepSleep.
+===

 THIS IS WORK IN PROGRESS AND NOT ALL FUNCTIONS ARE INCLUDED NOR TESTED.
 USE IT AT YOUR OWN RISK!
 ===